Skip to content

 Q1.
 What exactly is a kegerator?

-A Kegerator is basically a refrigerator that is designed to store and dispense kegs of beer and other drinks of choice, allowing you to serve your drinks at the optimum temperature and carbonation level.
+A Kegerator is basically a bar fridge that is designed to store and dispense kegs of beer and other drinks of choice, allowing you to serve your drinks at the optimum temperature and carbonation level.

 It is a combination of a keg and a refrigerator, hence the name “kegerator”.
 They can vary in size from small, portable units to large models that can hold multiple kegs of your favourite drinks.